sinajet/nx_mtp_sender/README.md

 Accessing the filesystem of MTP devices (Smartphones, MP3-Player, etc.) on Windows or Linux with python.

+Attention: This a actual a beta-version for the KDE support!

 In the mtp directory there are three modules.
 - win_access.py
 - linux_access.py